vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

       </tabpanel>
       </tabs>

-   1. Review the configuration code for the new version of the addon that you plan to install.
+   1. Review the configuration code for the new version of the add-on that you plan to install.

       If the code fragments that are responsible for setting up the storage are different from those obtained earlier, correct them.
-The storage settings for Grafana, Alert Manager and Prometheus should exactly match the same settings used for the previous version of the addon.
+The storage settings for Grafana, Alert Manager and Prometheus should exactly match the same settings used for the previous version of the add-on.

-   1. (Optional) Make other changes to the addon configuration code.
+   1. (Optional) Make other changes to the add-on configuration code.

-      If you specified the password for access to Grafana in the `grafana.adminPassword` field when installing the previous version of the addon, you do not need to specify it again.
-The new version of the addon will use the previous PVs as a storage, so the password will remain the same.
-Installing a new version of the addon will not change the password for accessing Grafana, even if you leave this field empty: a secret with the password for Grafana will be generated, but it will not be used.
+      If you specified the password for access to Grafana in the `grafana.adminPassword` field when installing the previous version of the add-on, you do not need to specify it again.
+The new version of the add-on will use the previous PVs as a storage, so the password will remain the same.
+Installing a new version of the add-on will not change the password for accessing Grafana, even if you leave this field empty: a secret with the password for Grafana will be generated, but it will not be used.

       <warn>

-      Incorrectly specified configuration code may cause errors during installation or inoperability of the addon.
+      Incorrectly specified configuration code may cause errors during installation or inoperability of the add-on.

       </warn>

-   1. Install the addon.
+   1. Install the add-on.

       The installation process may take a long time.
 Wait until it is completed.

-1. Get information about the [Persistent Volume Claims (PVCs) and persistent volumes (PVs)](../../k8s-reference/pvs-and-pvcs) used by the addon:
+1. Get information about the [Persistent Volume Claims (PVCs) and persistent volumes (PVs)](../../k8s-reference/pvs-and-pvcs) used by the add-on:

    ```bash
    kubectl -n $NAMESPACE get pvc
    ```

-   The output of the command should be similar to the output of the [previously executed](#1_get_information_you_need_to_update_your_addon) command for the addon of the previous version.
+   The output of the command should be similar to the output of the [previously executed](#1_get_information_you_need_to_update_your_addon) command for the add-on of the previous version.
 Thus, the `alertmanager...` PVC must be associated with the same PV that Alert Manager used earlier.
 Similarly for Prometheus and Grafana.

-## 4. Verify addon operability after updating
+## {heading(4.
+Verify add-on operability after updating)[id=4_verify_addon_operability_after_updating]}

 [Get access to the Grafana web interface](../../monitoring#using_grafana).
-To connect, use the same password that was used with the previous version of the addon.
+To connect, use the same password that was used with the previous version of the add-on.
 If you forgot your Grafana password, [reset it](../../service-management/addons/advanced-installation/install-advanced-monitoring#resetting_grafana_password).

-A successful connection to Grafana indicates a successful addon update.
+A successful connection to Grafana indicates a successful add-on update.

 ## Delete unused resources